 Waterbricks are made out of HDPE resin(High Density Polyethylene Resin).

 It’s BPA-free food-grade material and feels like something that a canoe or a kayak would be made of.

-Extremely Sturdy.
+HDPE Resin is extremely sturdy.
 It has a very tough, durable feeling when you touch it.